helm/charts/stable/openvpn/README.md

 && kubectl log "$POD_NAME" --follow
 ```

-When all components of the openvpn chart have started use the following script to generate a client key:
+When all components of the openvpn chart have started use the following script to generate, list,revoke or unrevoke client keys:

 ```bash